kstanfo00/PID-Fan/README.md

 ### Reflections
 Grant:
 Klei: This project revealed how much good planning affects the project.
-If I could redo this project, I would plan out the design for a couple more days, just to give clarification.
-During this project, I learned how to make my time count during class, and this project was a result of that.
-My favorite thing in this project, was designing the box around the fan, because it gave us a visual to go off of.
+If I could redo this project, I would plan out the design for a couple more days, just to give clarification.During this project, I learned how to make my time count during class, and this project was a result of that.